beepzilla/beepzilla/README.md

 ## Interests and Hobbies

 - **Custom Art Fabrication**: Creating unique art pieces.
-- **Depth Psychology**: Exploring Jungian archetypes, folklore, and Joseph Campbell's works.
+- **Depth Psychology**: Exploring Jungian archetypes, folklore, and Joseph Campbell's works, and discerning the ruling patterns of human reality.
-- **Religious Studies**: Studied mythology and religion extensively.
+- **Religious Studies**: Studied mythology and religion extensively, its a daily fascination.
 - **Massage Therapy**: Trained in massage therapy, aromatherapy, and indigenous medicine ways in Hawaii.
 - **Natural Harmonics and Music Theory**: Fascinated by the science of music.
+Avid composer.
-- **Hotshot Firefighting**: Experienced in rigorous firefighting work.
+- **Hotshot Firefighting**: Experienced in years of rigorous firefighting for the United States Forest Service.
-- **World Traveling**: Passionate about exploring new cultures and places.
+- **World Traveling**: spent years exploring new cultures and places, fell in love with wife in peru.
 - **Indy Film Making**: Enjoy creating independent films.
-- **Hitch Hiking**: Love the adventure of hitch hiking.
+- **Hitch Hiking**: Love the adventure of hitch hiking and traveling like a free bird.
-- **Professional Basketball**: Played professionally in Latin America.
+- **Professional Basketball**: Played basketball professionally for the Peruvan NBA.
-- **Downhill Skateboarding**: Consider myself a legend in this sport.
+- **Downhill Skateboarding Legend**: in my own mind.

 ## Fun Facts